Skip to Main Content

 About Microsoft Teams

-Microsoft Teams is a real-time messaging system that includes a variety of communication and collaboration apps, of which Teams Meetings is an integral part.
+Microsoft Teams includes a variety of communication and collaboration apps, of which Teams Meetings is an integral part.
 With Microsoft Teams, users can make voice and video calls, send messages, share files and hold online meetings (video conferences).

 Teams Chat and Teams Calls allow RMC users to reach other community members using the recipient's RMC email address instead of a cell phone number.